Treating Sensory Processing Issues

 Now Jamie’s sensory diet at home includes jumping on a trampoline, drinking cold water and climbing stairs carrying weights.
 “It works like a reset button,” she says.

 “He’s still a sensory seeker,” she adds.
 “He likes to pet people’s hair a lot and tap on them when it’s not appropriate.
 He still needs to stomp a lot and hug very tightly.
 But the kid I used to have to keep away from other kids on the playground is now the kid loved by other parents, he’s so nice to little children.”

 While many families report that SI therapy has helped their children, there is much debate over the claim that it can change a child’s “wiring,” or long-term sensory responses.

-Dr. Catherine Lord, director of the Weill Cornell Medical College/ NY Presbyterian Hospital Institute for Brain Development, thinks there's value in identifying and addressing kids' sensory issues, which she sees in children with ASD, anxiety and ADHD.
-But she's not persuaded that "you can frontload the sensory system so that a child can then handle another different sensory experience more effectively."
+Dr. Catherine Lord, director of the Institute for Brain Development at Weill Cornell Medical College/ NY Presbyterian Hospital, thinks there’s value in identifying and addressing kids’ sensory issues, which she sees in children with ASD, anxiety and ADHD.
+But she’s not persuaded that “you can frontload the sensory system so that a child can then handle another different sensory experience more effectively.”